Donald Hirsch

 My profile:

 I have been analysing trends and policies related to poverty and low income for over four decades.
 In the 1980s I was a journalist, latterly on The Economist.
 In the 1990s, after a period at the OECD, I was an international policy consultant, and between 1998 and 2008 the Joseph Rowntree Foundation's Poverty Adviser.
 I played a central role in establishing the Minimum Income Standard for the United Kingdom (MIS), joining Loughborough's Centre for Research in Social Policy (CRSP) in 2008 to lead the MIS work.
 I was Director of the Centre from 2012 to 2022.
-Since retiring from Loughborough, I have been policy adviser to abrdn Financial Fairness Trust, which funds a range of research related to income, assets and spending.
+From 2022 until 2025 I was policy adviser to abrdn Financial Fairness Trust, which funded a range of research related to income, assets and spending.

 I have always been more interested in the impact of my work than in performing on conventional academic indicators.
 I am fortunate to have been able to make a tangible difference to policies and practices affecting low income households.
 I established the original basis for a UK-wide living wage, now paid by thousands of employers.
 My work has contributed to strategies to combat child poverty and fuel poverty.
 It provided an evidence base for a more generous legal aid means test, announced in 2022.
 It gives charities tools to prioritise financial aid for families in need.